FAQ

 Submission Requirements

 That is not a problem.
-Judging does not begin until the very end of July/beginning of August.
+Judging does not begin until the end of July/beginning of August.
 If a site is not ready when the entry is submitted, just notify us and we will arrange to have the site judged late in the evaluation process.

 Supplemental materials are helpful, though not required, for all entries.
 They are required for Special Categories.
-Supplemental materials are any narrative write-up, results data or description, or any other content you can provide that will help judges understand why your entry is worthy of winning an award.
+Supplemental materials include any narrative write-up, results data or description, or any other content you can provide that will help judges understand why your entry is worthy of winning an award.

 Supplemental materials should be uploaded via the Award Portal.
 Look for the link next to each individual entry on your dashboard (after logging in to the Award Portal).

-Supplemental materials are due by July 21, 2023.
+Supplemental materials are due by July 19, 2024.
 You do not need to upload them at the same time that you submit your entry form.
 If you are up against a deadline, you can submit your entry, and know that you have additional time to upload your supplemental materials.
 You can view more information about supplemental materials here.

 Copies of offline media, such as print ads (magazines, newspapers, newsletters), television commercials, radio ads, billboards, and direct mail, should be submitted in electronic form via the entrant portal.
 For online and electronic element support of the campaigns, upload documents that include links to the promotions or provide an electronic copy.
 When possible, provide media plans and any results.